 I am a political scientist, scientific humanist and patriotic cosmopolitan.
 I was born in Mongolia, grew up in America (U.S. citizen) and studied in England.

 I am strongly interested in drawing insights from data to inform policy and strategy.
 Currently, I am working as a research analyst at Temple University where I apply statistical models and data analysis to improve student learning outcomes and institutional research.

 Prior to that, I worked at the State University of New York Polytechnic Institute where I developed predictive models to inform enrollment planning and optimize financial aid allocation.
 During my PhD research I produced three quantitative papers on the effects of ethnic divisions on democracy and poverty using applied statistics and econometrics.

 I received my PhD in Government (Political Science) from University of Essex, United Kingdom, a MSc in International Public Policy from University College London and a BA in Philosophy and History from University of Southampton, United Kingdom.

-This blog is an expression of my thoughts on political economy, decision science, statistical modeling, identity and moral philosophy.
+This blog is an expression of my thoughts on political economy, statistical modeling, data analysis and public policy.

-In my spare time, I play guitar, read, hike, meditate, travel and nap.
+In my spare time, I play guitar, read, travel and nap.

 If you are interested in my professional background, connect with me via linkedin.